MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/asinfunction.md

 ---
 title: asin() - Azure Data Explorer
-description: Learn how to use the asin() function to calculate the angle from a sine input in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the asin() function to calculate the angle from a sine input. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022